 800 University WaySpartanburg, SC 293031-864-503-5000

-If you're sexually active, it's important to regularly visit a health care provider, like a doctor or nurse, to have sexual health checkups and discuss sexual health issues.
+If you're sexually active, it's important to regularly visit a health care provider to have sexual health checkups and discuss sexual health issues.
 STD testing and birth control services are provided by health services and the Spartanburg County Department of Public Health.
 Please call Health Services to discuss what option is best for you.

 A sexual health checkup is an examination by a doctor or nurse for sexual health issues like sexually transmitted diseases (STDs).
 During your sexual health check, you can also ask any questions you have about reproductive and sexual health.

 Anyone who is sexually active should have a sexual health checkup.
 How often and when you need to have a check-up depends on your lifestyle and sexual activity, so a sexual health check is advisable sooner rather than later if any of the following

 A health care provider will usually begin a check-up by talking with you about your sexual history.
 Some of the questions your doctor will ask you might seem personal.
 Here are some examples of questions: